Testing for Fragile X

 The blood sample can be collected by the doctor or a pathology centre.
 Test results are usually available approximately 4 to 8 weeks after the sample is taken, but the time taken can vary.

 The cost of the genetic test for Fragile X alone is approx. $150-$200.
 Where there is a family history of Fragile X-associated disorders or where a Fragile X-associated disorder is suspected testing may be covered under Medicare.
 Where a genetic test is screening for Fragile X together with other genetic conditions, the cost will vary.
-For example, a 3-in-1 test for Fragile X, cystic fibrosis and spinal muscular atrophy, may cost around $400.
-For tests for a greater number of genetic conditions the cost will be greater.

 The test results will state a “repeat number” which indicates the number of copies of the CGG repeats the person tested has in their FMR1 gene.
 Women may have two repeat numbers on their test results because women have two X chromosomes.